 Areas of Interest

-To meet the intent of the FY22 RTRP Investigator-Initiated Research Award mechanism, applicants must address at least one of the FY22 RTRP Investigator-Initiated Research Award Focus Areas listed below (select both a bolded Focus Area and the appropriate subtopic):
+To meet the intent of the FY23 RTRP Investigator-Initiated Research Award mechanism, applicants must address at least one of the FY23 RTRP Investigator-Initiated Research Award Focus Areas listed below (select both a bolded Focus Area and the appropriate subtopic):

-Independent investigators at all academic levels (or equivalent) are eligible to be named as a PI (or Initiating or Partnering PI(s) for the Multiple PI Option).
+Independent investigators at all academic levels (or non-academic equivalent) are eligible to be named as a PI (or Initiating or Partnering PI[s] for the Multiple PI Option).

-The anticipated total costs budgeted for the entire period of performance for an FY22 RTRP Investigator-Initiated Research Award will not exceed $1M for Single PI applications and $1.5M for applications submitted under the Multiple PI Option.
+The anticipated total costs budgeted for the entire period of performance for an FY23 RTRP Investigator-Initiated Research Award should not exceed $1M for Single PI applications and $1.5M for applications submitted under the Multiple PI Option.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.